Grape vs Grapefruit - Health impact and Nutrition Comparison

 Calories

 Overall, the calories of grape and grapefruit are pretty similar.
-Nevertheless, the calories level of grapes is a bit higher than in grapefruit.
+Nevertheless, the calorie level of grapes is a bit higher than grapefruit.
 Grapes contain 67 calories per 100g, whereas grapefruits contain 52 calories per 100g.
-The amount of food energy of grape is about 288 kJ, while grapefruit contains 265 kJ.
+Grapes' food energy is about 288 kJ, while grapefruit contains 265 kJ.

 Minerals